glitched-sudhanshu/PokeVerse/README.md

   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

+Currently, the application is not optimized for desktop and few features are yet to complete for iOS.

 Learn more
 about [Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/get-started.html)…